Composable security of delegated quantum computation: Blindness without verifiability

-We prove in this section that two different DQC protocols proposed in the literature construct the ideal blind quantum computation resource $\aS^b$ given in \defref{def:dqc.b}.
+We prove in this section that two different DQC protocols proposed in the literature construct the ideal blind quantum computation resource $\aS^{\blind}$ given in \defref{def:dqc.b}.
 To show this, we need to prove that both conditions from \eqnref{eq:dqc.b} are satisfied for $\eps = 0$.
-In \appendixref{app:cor} we show that stand\-/alone correctness is equivalent to composable correctness, and thus the first part of \eqnref{eq:dqc.b} is immediate from existing literature.
+In \appendixref{app:cor} we show that the intuitive notion of local\-/correctness used in the literature is in fact composable, and thus the first part of \eqnref{eq:dqc.b} is immediate from existing literature.
 In the following sections, we prove that these protocols also provide perfect blindness.
 Note that they do not provide verifiability, we therefore cannot use the generic results from \secref{sec:standalone} to prove that they are blind.

 We start in \secref{sec:blind.bfk} with the DQC protocol of Broadbent, Fitzsimons and Kashefi~\cite{BFK09}, which we describe in detail in \secref{sec:blind.bfk.protocol}.
 In this protocol, Alice hides the computation by encrypting it with a one-time pad.
 The core idea used to construct the simulator can also be used to prove the security of the one-time pad.
 In \secref{sec:blind.bfk.otp} we thus first sketch the security proof of the one-time pad, and in \secref{sec:blind.bfk.security} we prove that the DQC protocol of Broadbent, Fitzsimons and Kashefi provides perfect blindness.